foresterre/cargo-msrv/README.md

   "total": 55,
   // The toolchain that is being used
   "toolchain": "x86_64-unknown-linux-gnu",
-  // The command used to check each version "check_cmd": "cargo check --all"
+  // The command used to check each version.
+The key will be absent for mode 'list' "check_cmd": "cargo check --all"
 }
 ```